alexisvincent/systemjs-hmr/README.md

 - `yarn add systemjs-hmr`
 - `npm install systemjs-hmr`

-`systemjs-hmr` will automaticallt set SystemJS.trace = true, so you no longer need to set this manually, as with previous versions.
+`systemjs-hmr` will automatically set SystemJS.trace = true, so you no longer need to set this manually, as with previous versions.

 `systemjs-hmr` **MUST** load before your application code otherwise SystemJS